 CHOOSING A THERAPIST

 Finding that trusted someone can be a daunting process.
 It is not one size fits all.
-Some factors are personality, education, and time.
+Some factors are personality, specialization, and time.
 Building trust with a total stranger takes time and a lot of other needed ingredients to assist in this process.
-Do not settle on a therapist if something feels off.
-Keep trying different ones until you feel comfortable.
 This is especially an obstacle when therapists are working with teens.

 Parents often bring their teens to my clinic because they (the parent) likes the therapist or counselor.
 This does not mean that their teen will.
 Some of us are very outgoing and goal-driven.
 This works for some but not for others.
 Some clients just like to talk and are not focused on a goal.
-So when I am working with teens I make sure they want to work with me, not just their parents wanting them to work with me.
-Change is fickle and it needs a trusted comfortable relationship to grow.
+So when we are working with teens, therapists at our clinic make sure the teen wants our services.
+Change is fickle and it needs a trusted relationship to grow.

 Just talking to someone can be helpful for the worried well but for more severe symptoms skills must be practiced between sessions for change to occur.
 Therapists in my office always check to see what are the barriers to practicing the skills.
 As a result, our clients along with our therapists can change course or work on smaller goals so that the barriers can be overcome.